-Deeply tied in the cultural roots of Japan, mochi is a type of rice cake and signature Japanese food that has been around for centuries.
-A lot of people arrive in Japan and are confronted with these seemingly unusual blobs of rice and wonder, “What on earth is that...?”
+Deeply tied to Japan's cultural heritage, mochi is a type of rice cake and signature Japanese food that has been around for centuries.
+A lot of people arrive in Japan and are confronted with these seemingly unusual blobs of pounded rice and wonder, “What on earth is that...?”
 With its sticky and stretchy texture, mochi is a real curiosity for those who have never tried it.
-But don’t be wary of mochi; find out all about it here in this ultimate Beginner’s Guide to Mochi!
+But don’t be wary of mochi, find out all about it here in this ultimate Beginner’s Guide to Mochi!

 On its own, mochi tastes like rice but has a sticky, stretchy, soft, and chewy texture.
 However, mochi is very versatile with endless flavor possibilities, and is used in a number of different Japanese dishes.
-Different regions of Japan have different mochi specialties.
-Mochi is also widely used in home cooking.
+Different regions of Japan have different mochi specialties and mochi is also widely used in home cooking.
 A typical piece of mochi is a sticky and stretchy rice that has been pounded until smooth and can take on a variety of sweet and savory forms.

 So, what types of mochi are there and in what kinds of dishes will you find it?
-Mochi is largely used in many types of wagashi Japanese sweets (lovely when eaten alongside matcha green tea), as well as in many savory Japanese dishes.
-Here we’ll introduce 15 types of mochi.
+Mochi is largely used in many types of wagashi, Japanese sweets (lovely when paired with matcha green tea), as well as in many savory Japanese dishes.

 Daifuku mochi is a type of mochi that is big, soft, and round, with anko (sweet red bean paste) inside.
 You can also find other filling variations such as ichigo (strawberry).

-This type of mochi is sprinkled in kinoko soybean powder and sugar, and is the best when the mochi is freshly made and warm (also known as, Abekawa Mochi).
+This type of mochi is sprinkled in kinako (soybean powder) and sugar, and is the best when the mochi is freshly made and warm (also known as abekawa mochi).

-Kiri Mochi describes basic blocks of mochi cut into rectangles in its preserved state.
-These can be added to various dishes or grilled (see #12).
+Kiri mochi describes basic blocks of mochi that are cut into rectangles in its preserved state.
+These can be added to various dishes or grilled.

-Isobe maki is made of individual pieces of mochi wrapped in a sheet of nori seaweed, and dipped in soy sauce.
+Isobe maki or isobe yaki is made of individual pieces of mochi that are grilled, wrapped in a sheet of nori seaweed, and dipped in soy sauce.
 A simple yet delicious snack, isobe maki is also best when served with warm, fresh mochi.

 This is a triangle shaped mochi that originated in Kyoto.
 Baked or raw, they come with many possible fillings between thin layers of mochi, however they are typically made with cinnamon.